OnlyOneTitan/EquationHub/README.md

-# Useful-Equations
+# EquationHub

-This folder contains a collection of programs that the user will run.
-What the program can do is it asks the user which equation they want to use, they would then select it, and they would input the values.
-The program is also versatile so if the user is trying to find a missing value, they can select the option that they want to find, they would then input the known values, and the program will get you your answer.

-**NOTE: this repository is going to be updated.
-Equations will be added in the future.
+#### Version dev18.1.1.2
+EquationHub is a program that is currently in development that plans on containing most equations for solving.
+This program will eventually support graphs, but that will be in a much later version.

-These are the following equations that are currently written:
+These are the following equations that are in the program

+# Power

-**Power (P = V * I)**
+P = V * I

-* P = Power
+P = Power
-* V = Voltage
+V = Voltage
-* I = Current
+I = Current